mitranim/fpx/docs/templates/index.md

 ### `isObject(value)`

-True if `value` has the type `'object'` and isn't `null`.
-This includes plain dicts, arrays, regexes, user-defined "classes", built-in classes, and so on.
+True if `value` is a non-`null` object.
+This includes plain dicts, arrays, regexps, user-defined "classes", built-in classes, and so on.
 Doesn't count functions as objects, even though _technically_ they are.

 Note: this is _not_ equivalent to lodash's `_.isObject`, which counts functions as objects.
 See [`isComplex`](#-iscomplex-value-) for that.

+For plain objects used as dictionaries, see [`isDict`](#-isdict-value-).
+For fancy non-list objects, see [`isStruct`](#-isstruct-value-).

 ```js
 f.isObject('blah')